 - The Facility

-Premier Surgery Center of Denver accepts most major commercial insurance HMO/PPO/POS plans, Medicare and Medicaid.
+Premier Surgery Center of Colorado Springs accepts most major commercial insurance HMO/PPO/POS plans, Medicare and Medicaid.
 Patients with insurance will be billed their co-payment and any deductible on the day of surgery.
-Premier Surgery Center of Denver bills the patient‘s insurance company as a courtesy; however, any balance due is the patient’s responsibility.
+Premier Surgery Center bills the patient‘s insurance company as a courtesy; however, any balance due is the patient’s responsibility.
 Individuals who do not have health insurance are asked to be responsible for our facility charge and anesthesia fee on the day of surgery.
-Premier Surgery Center of Denver accepts American Express, Visa, Mastercard, personal checks, cashier’s checks, and cash.
+Premier Surgery Center accepts American Express, Visa, Mastercard, personal checks, cashier’s checks, and cash.